FatConan/dbaser/README.md

 ps.setLong(5, 6L);
 ps.setLong(6, 9L);
 ```
 We now need to keep track of the indices of the parameters as we move through the query.
-If we want to filter against more group ids
+If we want to filter against more group IDs
- we need to change the query to add more parameter placeholders (we might end up adding something that generates that in clause based
+ we need to change the query to add more parameter placeholders (we might end up adding something that generates that "in" clause based
- on what's provided and then add something that keeps track of the index to add the corresponding parameters at the correct locations).
+ on a list of provided IDs as well as inserting them as parameters at the correct indices).

  With the QueryBuilder, however, we don't need to worry about those concerns:
  ```